worldpossible/RACHEL5/README.md

 kolibri --version | cut -d " " -f 3 > /etc/kolibri-version
 kalite --version > /etc/kalite-version

-# lots of tweaks were done to contentshell to fix minor differences with between the CMAL100/CMAL150
+# lots of tweaks were done to contentshell to fix minor differences with between
+# the CMAL100/CMAL150 but those will be checked in to github as v5.0.0

+# install php stemming (what uses this now? the modules i checked included their own stemmer?)
+apt -y install php7.0-dev
+yes yes | pecl install -O stem-2.0.0.tgz echo extension=stem.so > /etc/php/7.0/mods-available/stem.ini
+ln -s /etc/php/7.0/mods-available/stem.ini /etc/php/7.0/cli/conf.d/30-stem.ini
+ln -s /etc/php/7.0/mods-available/stem.ini /etc/php/7.0/fpm/conf.d/30-stem.ini

+# not sure it matters in practice, but we should be running in server mode, not GUI mode
+systemctl set-default multi-user.target
+# `runlevel` doesn't work so check with
+systemctl get-default

+# we had sporading issues on the CMAL100 with /.data (and thus /media/RACHEL) not
+# being mounted quickly enough during startup so that some services would fail to
+# start -- we patched the init scripts to wait for the mount.
+I don't know if the
+# CMAL150 has the same issue (I haven't seen it), but to be safe we include the
+# same patches here.
+Patches created with: diff -Naur file.orig file.edit
+patch /etc/init.d/ka-lite -i ka-lite.init.patch
+patch /etc/init.d/kolibri -i kolibri.init.patch
+patch /etc/init.d/mysql -i mysql.init.patch
+# kiwix already has the wait code in kiwix-init-service

 ```